nicolo-ribaudo/brackets-svg-font/README.md

 # Brackets SVG Font

-Brackets extension that displays Svg Fonts.
+An [Adobe Brackets](https://github.com/adobe/brackets) extension that displays Svg Fonts.

 ## Usage
 You don't have to do nothing!